 The bill’s titles are written by its sponsor.

-This bill was introduced on February 22, 1989, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 22, 1989, in a previous session of Congress, but it did not receive a vote.

 Representative for Rhode Island's 2nd congressional district